-The compensation of Robert A. Whitman, the Company's Chief Executive Officer and the four other most highly paid executive officers and two other former executive officers that would have been in the table had they been executive officers at August 31, 2002, the most recent fiscal year end, is shown on the following pages in three tables and discussed in a report from the Compensation Committee of the Board of Directors.
+The compensation of Robert A. Whitman, the Company's Chief Executive Officer and other executive officers at August 31, 2003, the most recent fiscal year end, is shown on the following pages in three tables and discussed in a report from the Compensation Committee of the Board of Directors.